How to Make Educational Games That Engage Your Players

 Source: Exxon Mobil

-Types of eLearning games
+Types of Educational Games

 - Roleplay games.
 Learners take on the role of a character, usually the protagonist.
 The character might be represented as an avatar, or the educational game may be constructed from the learner’s point of view.
-Role-playing eLearning games are especially useful in the workplace to support customer service, soft skills training, or empathy development.
+Role-playing educational games are especially useful in the workplace to support customer service, soft skills training, or empathy development.

 - Timed games.
 Learners must work against the clock to complete a challenge.
 Playing against a timer can stretch learners, and adds a new dimension to learning tasks.
 Such games are great in compliance training to boost engagement or where employees have to make quick decisions.